tsajay/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I chose LeNet as the basis of my neural network for training with the following modifications to the network.
 I added one extra convolution layer and one extra fully-connected layer.
 I felt this is required since LeNet was designed to recognize digits, so the neural network is mostly required to detect edges and curves, but not more complex shapes as required for the traffic signs dataset.
 Also, the rationale for choosing LeNet was that the 32x32 images in this set matched closely with what LeNet was designed for (28x28 images).
 I changed a few parameters in my network in the fully-connected layers to accomodate for native 32x32 image sizes.

-# After various experimentation, batch size of 128 still was useful
-# 40 batches was enough for convergence in all cases.
-# Ran the program 25 times and it managed to reach convergence all times.
-# We do shuffle the data and augment it with random shifts.

 ![Original image][image3]